Manaslu Circuit Trek - 15 Days

 Yes, but gradual acclimatization and fitness are essential.

-Yes, High Route Adventure allows our clients to customize the Manaslu itinerary as per their demand and interest.
+Yes, High Route Adventure allows our clients to customize the Manaslu Circuit Trek itinerary as per their demand and interest.
 You can also choose the Manaslu short trek which can be complete in around 10 days by contacting with our tour operator.

 • What is the starting point of the Manaslu Circuit trek?